 So, what skin care products are safe to use when you're pregnant?
 Which skin care ingredients should you be looking out for, and which ingredients are considered pregnancy safe?
 Here's a number of handy tips and information to help you create a pregnancy safe skin care routine.

 Why do I Need Pregnancy Safe Skin Care?

-You should also use caution with what products you're using if you're breastfeeding.
+You should also use caution with what products you're using if you are breastfeeding.
 Whatever you eat, drink or use on your skin can be absorbed into your breastmilk and passed on to your baby.
-So it's just as important to be careful during pregnancy as it is afterwards when bub arrives.

 Here are a few ingredients that you can safely use while pregnant and experiencing some of the most common skin problems.

-Many women are prone to breakouts when they're pregnant and want to use active products to assist with this.
-If you're after a safe alternative to a retinoid product then glycolic acid is one of the most effective ingredients you can use.
+Many women are prone to breakouts when they are pregnant and want to use active products to assist with this.
+If you are after a safe alternative to a retinoid product, then glycolic acid is one of the most effective ingredients you can use.

 You may be wondering if a 10% glycolic acid product is safe during pregnancy.
-While glycolic acid in large quantities isn’t recommended during pregnancy, it is safe in small doses - 10% and less.
-Glycolic acid is an exfoliant that naturally occurs in plants including sugar cane and citrus fruits.
+While glycolic acid in large quantities is not recommended during pregnancy, it is safe in small doses.

 Glycolic acid and azelaic acid are also great pro-aging ingredients as they also help with brightening skin, reducing fine lines, and reducing skin pigmentation.